-So, when you start puberty at anywhere from ages Eleven to Fifteen, and you have your first menstrual cycle, you are going to see a mimic of your hormones in the perimenopausal period on the other end of the cycle.
+So, you start puberty at anywhere from ages Eleven to Fifteen.
+When you have your first menstrual cycle, you are going to see a mimic of your hormones in the perimenopausal period on the other end of the cycle.
 Most women menstruate for about thirty-five years.
-So that window is going to be shorter if you started you periods earlier, longer if you started your periods later.
+So that window is going to be shorter if you started you periods earlier.
+Longer if you started your periods later.

 Check the Age Menopause Appears in your Family

-So that is going to be your indicator, not just your mother but your maternal relatives, and your grandmother.
-If you have any older sisters, if you have any aunts on your mother’s side of family, asking them can outline the time that you are going to start perimenopause.
+So that is going to be your indicator.
+Not just your mother but your maternal relatives, and your grandmother.
+If you have any older sisters.
+If you have any aunts on your mother’s side of family.
+When you ask them, it can outline the time that you start perimenopause.

 Pay Attention to the Average Age of Perimenopause

 So what is the average age of perimenopause?
 Most women start at around forty-five.
 It can be started as late as forty-nine, but it can be started as early as thirty-five.
-If you start to have perimenopausal symptoms; you are skipping periods, you are getting moodier, you are finding that your PMS is exaggerated, you are starting to have hot flashes, you may be perimenopausal.
+You may start to have perimenopausal symptoms.
+You’re are skipping periods, you are moodier, your PMS is exaggerated, you have hot flashes.
+You may be perimenopausal.
 I have quite a few of my patients that will come to me at thirty-seven, thirty-eight, thirty-nine years of age with early perimenopausal symptoms.

 My belief is that perimenopause is happening earlier and earlier because of the stress that we are under.
 Progesterone, which is the main hormone that starts to fall in perimenopause, is also used by your adrenal glands to make stress hormones.
 So the more stress you are under, the more you waste that progesterone that your ovaries are making and the more likely you are going to start to see perimenopausal symptoms earlier.
 So even though the average age, approximately between forty and fifty, is when most women will start having perimenopausal symptoms, don’t be surprised if you start in your late thirties.